How I Replaced OpenClaw with Claude Code Channels and a Discord Watchdog

 Claude Code is already a battle-tested agent runtime.
 It has tools, skills, hooks, MCP servers, conversation persistence, and now native messaging channels.
 Building on top of it instead of alongside it eliminates an entire class of integration problems.

-A 400-line bash script and a tmux watchdog replaced an entire framework.
+A handful of bash scripts and a tmux watchdog replaced an entire framework.
 That's not a hack — that's what simplification looks like when the underlying platform does the hard work.

 ./scripts/discord-session-manager.sh discover-all